 MOTAT 2 houses a brand new aviation display hall, containing rare military and civil planes, as well as a section displaying exhibits from the Second World War, including trucks and tanks used by Allied Forces.
 Aviation gems include parts from Richard Pearse’s original 1903 aircraft, Fox and Tiger Moths from the 1930s, the only 1940s Solent Mark IV double-decked flying boat in the world, a newly restored De Haviland Mosquito wooden fighter bomber, and one of only a few WWII Avro Lancaster Bombers still in existence.
 Further romance is bestowed on the museum by part of the collection being displayed in a restored Blister Hangar used in the UK during the Second World War.

-MOTAT offers a fantastic day out for the entire family and is easily reached from hotels in central Auckland by both private and public transport.
-Travel back in time to a simpler time when the wisps of steam could be seen heading skywards from trains and the familiar ding of trams were a constant sound in the city
+Make sure you plan yourself a visit to travel back in time to a simpler time when the wisps of steam could be seen heading skywards from trains and the familiar ding of trams were a constant sound in the city.